 Welcome!

-Read more about her research here.
+You can read more about my research here.